mozilla/moztrap/docs/deployment.rst

 You'll also need to serve the `static assets`_; `Apache`_ or `nginx`_ can do this.

+In addition to the notes here, you should read through all comments in ``cc/settings/local.sample.py`` before deploying this app into production.

 .. _Apache: http://httpd.apache.org
 .. _mod_wsgi: http://modwsgi.org
 .. _nginx: http://nginx.org